doanphongtung/OPE/readme.txt

 Each folder includes a file implementing the algorithm and the other file run the algorithm to learn model from a large corpus.

-Estimate a model by executing:
+Estimate a model by changing directoy to the folder of an algorithm and executing:

-     python run_[name of algorithm] .py  [train file] [setting file] [model folder] [test data folder]
+     python ./run_[name of algorithm] .py  [train file] [setting file] [model folder] [test data folder]

 [train file]                      path of the training data.
 [setting file]                    path of setting file provides parameters
                                   for learning.
 [model folder]                    path of the folder for saving the learned model.
 [test data folder]                path of the folder contains data for computing
                                   perplexity (described in details in B).

 The model folder will contain some more files.
 These files contain some statistics of how the model is after a mini-batch is processed.
 These statistics include topic mixture sparsity, perplexity of the model, top ten words of each topic, and time for finishing E and M steps.